List of prime ministers of Nepal

-The position of the Prime Minister of Nepal (नेपालको प्रधानमन्त्री) in modern form was called by different names at different times of Nepalese history.
-In the early reign of the Shah dynasty, the Mulkajis (Chief Kajis) or Chautariyas served as prime ministers in a council of 4 Chautariyas, 4 Kajis, and sundry officers.
-These Bharadars (officers) were drawn from high caste and politically influential families such as the Pande, Basnyat, and Thapa families.
-The nobility of Gorkha was mainly based from Chhetri families and they had a strong presence in civil administration affairs.
+History of the office

-In 1804, a single authoritative position of Mukhtiyar was created by Rana Bahadur Shah which carried the executive powers of nation.
-Mukhtiyar held the position of head of the executive until the adoption of the title of Prime Minister in November 1843 by Mathabar Singh Thapa who became Mukhtiyar as well as Prime Minister and the Chief of the Nepalese Army.
-During the Rana dynasty, the position of prime minister was hereditary and the officeholder held additional titles – Maharaja of Lamjang and Kaski, Supreme Commander-in-Chief of Nepal and Grand Master of the Royal Orders of Nepal.
+The position of prime minister of Nepal in its modern form has been known by different names throughout Nepalese history.
+During the early period of the Shah dynasty, the Mulkajis (Chief Kajis) or Chautariyas served as heads of the government in a council consisting of 4 Chautariyas, 4 Kajis, and other officers.
+These Bharadars (state officers) were drawn from aristocratic families such as the Pande, Basnyat, and Thapa families.
+The nobility of the Gorkha Kingdom was mainly composed of Chhetri, Brahmin, and Thakuri families, who held a strong presence in civil administration.

-After the 1951 revolution, non-aristocratic citizens like Matrika Prasad Koirala held the position of prime minister still under the authority of the King of Nepal.
-The first general election was held in 1959 and Bishweshwar Prasad Koirala became the first elected prime minister of Nepal.
-However, he was deposed and imprisoned in the 1960 coup d'état by King Mahendra who went on to establish an oligarchic authoritative regime, the Panchayat system, and Nepal did not have a democratic government until 1990.
-After the Jana Andolan movement in 1990, the Kingdom of Nepal became a constitutional monarchy.
-However, this was interrupted with the 2005 coup d'état by King Gyanendra.
-After the Loktantra Andolan movement in 2006, the monarchy was abolished on 28 May 2008 by the 1st Constituent Assembly and the country was declared a federal parliamentary republic.
-The current constitution was adopted on 20 September 2015, and the first prime minister under this new constitution was KP Sharma Oli.
+In 1804, a single authoritative position of Mukhtiyar was created by Rana Bahadur Shah, which carried the executive powers of the nation.
+The Mukhtiyar held the position of head of the executive until the adoption of the title of Prime Minister in November 1843 by Mathabar Singh Thapa who became Mukhtiyar as well as the prime minister and the chief of the Nepalese Army.
+During the Rana dynasty, the position of Prime Minister was hereditary and the officeholder held additional titles — Maharaja of Lamjung and Kaski, Supreme Commander-in-Chief of Nepal and Grand Master of the Royal orders of Nepal.

-All prime ministers of Nepal between 1768 and 1950 were Chhetris with the exception of Ranga Nath Poudyal, being a Khas Brahmin.
-Of the 23 men who have been elected since Nepal attained democracy from the Rana dynasty in 1951, 15 have been Khas Brahmin, 3 Thakuri, 2 Newar Shresthas, 2 Chhetri, and 1 Sanyasi/Dasnami.
-The executive power allocation was fluctuating between Kajis and Chautariyas.
+After the 1950–1951 revolution, non-aristocratic citizens such as Matrika Prasad Koirala held the position of Prime Minister still under the authority of the King of Nepal.
+The first general election was held in 1959 and B. P. Koirala became the first elected Prime Minister of Nepal.
+However, he was deposed and imprisoned in the 1960 coup d'état by King Mahendra who went to establish the Panchayat system and Nepal did not return to democratic government until 1990.
+After the Jana Andolan movement in 1990, the Kingdom of Nepal became a constitutional monarchy, and Krishna Prasad Bhattarai became the Interim Prime Minister.
+However, this was interrupted by the 2005 coup d'état by King Gyanendra.
+After the Loktantra Andolan movement in 2006, the monarchy was abolished on 28 May 2008 by the 1st Constituent Assembly and Nepal was declared a federal parliamentary republic.
+The current Constitution of Nepal was adopted on 20 September 2015, with K. P. Sharma Oli serving as the first prime minister under the new constitution.